kabingusam/AirBnB_clone/README.md

 The project currently only implements the back-end console.

-    -Create your data model
+    Create your data model
-    -Manage (create, update, destroy, etc) objects via a console / command interpreter -Store and persist objects to a file (JSON file)
+    Manage (create, update, destroy, etc) objects via a console / command interpreter Store and persist objects to a file (JSON file)

 ## Usage: